kinvolk/seccompagent/README.md

 It is possible to write your own seccomp agent with a different behaviour by reusing the packages in the `pkg/` directory.
 The Kinvolk Seccomp Agent is only about 100 lines of code.
 It relies on different packages:
-- `pkg/agent`: listens on a unix socket to receive new seccomp file descriptors from the OCI hook and associates a registry to them
+- `pkg/agent`: listens on a unix socket to receive new seccomp file descriptors from the container runtime and associates a registry to them
 - `pkg/handlers`: basic implementations of system call handlers, such as mkdir, mount...
 - `pkg/kuberesolver`: allows users to assign a custom registry to the seccomp fd depending on the Kubernetes pod.
 - `pkg/nsenter`: allows handlers implementations to execute code in different namespaces
-- `pkg/ocihook`: implements a sendSeccompFd OCI hook, so it can be called by runc.
 - `pkg/readarg`: allows handlers implementations to dereference system call arguments.
 - `pkg/registry`: a set of system call handlers associated to a seccomp file descriptor.